voukatas/jerry/README.md

 ## Closure
 The whole project was implemented in order to further understand the above mentioned technologies.
 I decided to share it with everyone in case someone else out there needs to see how all these might work.
 Comments and fixes are all welcome, since they  will help me further understand how things work.

-I am not sure if I ever going to extend this from a basic hello world message.(but I am flirting with a GET/HEAD parser)
+I am not sure if I ever going to extend this from this basic form.(but also I might, who knows)

 ## Acknowledgments